 Please note, both the runway lighting and the PAPI are off by default.
 ATC will turn them on when aircraft need them.
 Therefore you must first contact ATC to ensure the lights are turned on.
 Intercepting the ILS is done in two steps.
-The first step is to intercept the localiser (runway axis) and the second step is to intercept the glideslope from below.
+The first step is to intercept the localizer (runway axis) and the second step is to intercept the glideslope from below.

-Intercepting the localiser usually happens at the longest distance from the runway.
+Intercepting the localizer usually happens at the longest distance from the runway.
 With the Falcon charts it is usually done between 14 and 9 DME.
-At this point, you concentrate on getting the localiser (vertical bar) centred while having stabilised the aircraft at a certain altitude with a certain speed.
+At this point, you concentrate on getting the localizer (vertical bar) centered while having stabilized the aircraft at a certain altitude with a certain speed.

-Between 9 and 7 DME, you usually should be at 2000ft with the localiser centred and the glideslope above you and coming down to meet your flight path.
+Between 9 and 7 DME, you usually should be at 2000ft with the localizer centered and the glideslope above you and coming down to meet your flight path.
 At DME 5, 6 or 7 according to the approach, you should meet the glideslope (and the outer marker when implemented).
 Pop the airbrakes if they are not out already and lower the landing gear.
 In Falcon, extending the gear also lowers the flaps so your aircraft may pitch up for a moment but speed will greatly decrease because of the increased drag.
 Usually, the drag created by the gear is enough to create a pitch down motion so your aircraft starts descending along the glidepath.
 If not, reduce speed a little and place the flight path marker on the minus three degrees on the HUD scale.
-Concentrate on the instruments; keeping the Localiser and glide centred, the on speed AOA (13° green doughnut) and you should make a perfect approach.
+Concentrate on the instruments; keeping the Localizer and glide centered, the on speed AOA (13° green doughnut) and you should make a perfect approach.

-The HUD is a real great help here because you can keep the ILS indicators, speed tape, altitude and heading tape as well as the AOA indicators all in view at the same time.
-And on top of that the runway will be seen as well helping greatly the transition to visual approach at the minima.
+The HUD is especially helpful here because you can keep the ILS indicators, speed tape, altitude and heading tape as well as the AOA indicators all in view at the same time.
+Additionally, having the runway in sight will help the transition to visual approach at the minima.

-In the above picture, the aircraft is aligned with the localiser, the glideslope is just a bit higher (horizontal bar above the FPM) and 1 white, 3 reds on the PAPI.
+In the above picture, the aircraft is aligned with the localizer, the glideslope is just a bit higher (horizontal bar above the FPM) and 1 white, 3 reds on the PAPI.
 Airspeed is just above the on speed AOA (FPM on top of the bracket) although not visible in the picture, the yellow top triangle is lit on the left indexer, soon to be replaced by the green doughnut as the airspeed is decreased a bit.